Pneumonia In Pregnancy: Signs, Complications & Treatment

 • Loss of appetite

-If you have these symptoms, visit a doctor.
-It is good to treat pneumonia at the beginning because untreated pneumonia in pregnant women might lead to maternal or fetal complications in pregnancy.
-It is recommended to seek immediate emergency care if you have a high fever, chest pain, confusion, and lack of fetal movements.
+Expectant women need to recognize the difference between pregnancy symptoms and pneumonia.
+If you have a combination of the aforementioned symptoms, visit a doctor.
+It is ideal for treating pneumonia at the beginning because untreated pneumonia in pregnant women might lead to maternal or fetal complications in pregnancy.
+Seek immediate emergency care if you have a high fever, chest pain, confusion, and lack of fetal movements.

 Jamie Nicole, a single working mother of two shares the symptoms she experienced before being diagnosed with pneumonia at 15 weeks of her pregnancy.
 She says, “I had a fever that was over a hundred and one for two days plus I was coughing.
 My chest was hurting and I was just feeling really weak and really tired (i).”